snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 ### Step 3 - Releasing Artifacts

 Let's assume now that we merge into master some changes which modify, among other things, the package version to non-existing version.
+In other words, we committed a new package version manually and knowingly.